Tracey Revenson

-Tracey A. Revenson is a health psychologist known for her research on how people cope with chronic illness and how people's lifestyles can affect their health and influence their coping mechanisms.
-She holds the position of Professor of Psychology at Hunter College and the CUNY Graduate Center, and directs the Coping and health in context (CHiC) lab.
+Tracey A. Revenson is an American health psychologist known for her research on how people cope with chronic illness and how people's lifestyles can affect their health and influence their coping mechanisms.
+She holds the position of Professor of Psychology at Hunter College and the Graduate Center of the City University of New York, and directs the Coping and health in context (CHiC) lab.

 Revenson was awarded the Nathan Perry Career Service Award in Health Psychology from the American Psychological Association (APA) Division 38 in 2013, the Society for Health Psychology Excellence in Health Psychology Mentoring Award in 2019, and the Society of Behavioral Medicine's 2020 Distinguished Mentor Award.
 In 2020 she was named a Fellow of the European Health Psychology Society.

 Biography

-Revenson received a B.A. in psychology and theatre from Yale University, where she worked with Dorothy Singer.
+Revenson received a B.A. in psychology and theatre from Yale College, where she worked with Dorothy Singer.
 She completed a Ph.D. in psychology at New York University in 1982.
 Her Ph.D. thesis, conducted under the supervision of Barbara Felton and funded by the National Institutes of Mental Health, examined stress and coping strategies of middle-aged and elderly diabetics.
 After completing her Ph.D., she received post-doctoral training in social ecology at the University of California, Irvine.
 Revenson worked at Barnard College of Columbia University before joining the faculty of the CUNY Graduate Center in 1988.

 Revenson was the founding Editor-in-Chief of Women's Health: Research on Gender, Behavior and Policy.
 She is the Editor-in-Chief of the Annals of Behavioral Medicine and on the editorial board of the International Journal of Behavioral Medicine.
 Revenson served as President of the Society for Health Psychology (APA Division 38) from 2004 to 2005.